Kapampangan people: Languages

+History

 The oldest artifact ever found in the Province of Pampanga is a 5000-year-old stone adze found in Candaba.
 It is said to be a tool used in building boats.
 Earthenware and tradeware dating back to 1500 BC have also been found in Candaba and Porac.
 Farming and fishing were the main industries of the Kapampangan people.

+Kapampangans, along with Sambal people and the Sinauna (lit. "those from the beginning"), originated in southern Luzon, where they made contact with the migrating Tagalog settlers, of which contact between the Kapampangans and Tagalogs was most intensive.
+After this, the original settlers moved northward: Kapampangans moved to modern Tondo, Navotas, Bulacan, Nueva Ecija, Aurora, Pampanga, south Tarlac, and east Bataan and Sambals to the modern province of Zambales, in turn, displacing the Aetas.
+Tagalogs from southern Luzon, most specifically Cavite, migrated to parts of Bataan.
+Aetas were displaced to the mountain areas by the end of the 16th century.
+Kapampangans settled Aurora alongside Aetas and Bugkalots.

+The growth of the Malacca as the largest Southeast Asian entrepôt in the Maritime Silk Road led to a gradual spread of its cultural influence eastward throughout insular Southeast Asia.
+Malay became the regional lingua franca of trade and many polities enculturated Islamic Malay customs and governance to varying degrees, including Kapampangans, Tagalogs and other coastal Philippine peoples.
+According to Bruneian folklore, at around 1500 Sultan Bolkiah launched a successful northward expedition to break Tondo’s monopoly as a regional entrepot of the Chinese trade and established Maynila (Selurong?) across the Pasig delta, ruled by his heirs as a satellite.
+Subsequently, Bruneian influence spread elsewhere around Manila Bay, present-day Batangas, and coastal Mindoro through closer trade and political relations, with a growing overseas Kapampangan-Tagalog population based in Brunei and beyond in Malacca in various professions as traders, sailors, shipbuilders, mercenaries, governors, and slaves.

 Kapampangans have played a dynamic yet conflicting role in Philippine history.
-It was the Kapampangans of Macabebe who were formerly Muslim were the first to defend the Luzon Empire from Spanish domination in 1571.
+The Kapampangans of Macabebe, who were formerly Muslim, were the first to defend the Luzon Empire from Spanish domination in 1571.
 Yet it was the Kapampangans that the Spaniards relied on to defend their new colony from the Dutch.
 It was at this time that "one Castillan plus three Kapampangans" were considered as "four Castillans" as long they gallantly served in the colonial armed forces.
 Such behaviour earned them the stereotype of being quislings in exchange for personal wealth and self-aggrandisement all throughout the archipelago.
 After their successful battle against the Dutch in 1640, only Kapampangans were allowed to study side by side with the Spaniards in exclusive Spanish academies and universities in Manila, by order of Governor-General Sebastián Hurtado de Corcuera.
-In 1896, Kapampangans were one of the principal ethnic groups to push and fuel the Philippine revolution against Spain.
-Yet it was also the Kapampangans of Macabebe that fiercely defended the last Spanish garrison against the revolutionaries.
+When the province of Bataan was established on January 11, 1757 out of territories belonging to Pampanga and the corregimiento of Mariveles, Tagalogs migrated to east Bataan, where Kapampangans assimilated to the Tagalogs.
+Kapampangans were displaced to the towns near Pampanga by that time, along with the Aetas.